HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_collections.md

 [Permanent delete of a collection from trash](../../configuration/dam_soft_delete.md#permanent-delete-collection)

+1. From the HCL Digital Experience 9.5 Digital Asset Management interface, click the **Settings** and go to Trash section and click **Go to trash**.
+Once trash is rendered click **More actions** menu of a collection and click **Permanently delete**.

+2. A message appears to confirm your action.
+Permanently deleting a collection is an irreversible action which removes the data from the database.

+3. Click **Delete permanently** to confirm the action.

 ## Moving a collection

 Refer to the following steps if you want to move a collection from one location to another.